Rajab is one of the four sacred months, other than Zulkaedah, Zulhijjah and Muharram. Allah s.w.t. mentioned in Surah At-Tawbah, verse 36:

-We can start with fasting voluntarily, either Monday and Thursday, on Ayyamul Bidh (the white days of fasting) being the; 13th, 14th and 15th day of the month, or any three days of the month.
-As mentioned in a hadith, Ummu Salamah r.a. said:
+We can start with fasting voluntarily, either Monday and Thursday, or on Ayyamul Bidh (the white days of fasting), being the 13th, 14th and 15th day of every month, or any three days of the month.

-Also, we can choose an action that we want to do consistently such as reading verse.s of the Quran, waking up at night even if we managed to pray just 2 rakaat of tahajjud just before Subuh and giving charity every Friday.
-Hopefully, this will become a habit, not only during Ramadan but after that.
+Also, we can choose an action that we want to do consistently, such as reading verses of the Quran, waking up at night even if we managed to pray just 2 rakaat of tahajjud (night vigil prayer) just before Subuh and giving charity every Friday.
+Hopefully, this will become a habit, not only during Ramadan but after that as well.

 Do the major shopping or spring cleaning before we enter Ramadan so that we can give 100 per cent of our time in Ramadan for acts of worship.
 It is troublesome to divide our time for Hari Raya preparation while trying to achieve the goals we have set in Ramadan.
 So why not do them now?

-Undoubtedly, for us to be able to do Ibadah, we need a healthy body.
+Undoubtedly, for us to be able to do these acts of worship, we need a healthy body.
 As the saying goes, a healthy body leads to a healthy mind.
 Plan your meals so that you will eat moderately and waste less.
 Plan your workout activities.
 Fasting should not be the reason to skip our exercise.
 Do workouts that focus on strength rather than cardio.

 Ladies, don’t despair.
 These days are there not for us to feel sad nor to stop all our deeds.
 Instead, we can increase worship.
 There are only a few prohibitions during this time such as fasting, praying and holding the Quran.
 Aside from that, we can still do zikr (words of remembrance), give charity and help to prepare sahur (breakfast) and iftar (breaking the fast).

-It was narrated in Lataif al-Ma’arif by Ibn Rajab Al-Hanbali that the companions will supplicate for 6 months to allow them to reach Ramadan safely, and then they will then pray for another 6 months for Allah to accept from them their acts of worship.
+It was narrated in Lataif al-Ma’arif by Ibn Rajab Al-Hanbali that the companions will supplicate for 6 months to allow them to reach Ramadan safely.
+They will then pray for another 6 months, after Ramadan, that may Allah accept from them their acts of worship observed in the month of ramadan.
 We can recite the following doa: